 Buying a business can be quite confusing especially when it comes to agreements, contracts, and the titles that go along with them.
 You may have heard someone use terms like term sheet, letter of intent, offer to purchase, and purchase agreement.
-They all sound similar but are they?
-Let’s break down them each individually so that you can better understand the each and be able to make the choice that best fits your needs.
+They all sound similar, but are they?
+What exactly is the difference between an LOI and OTP?
+Let’s break them down each individually so that you can better understand the each and be able to make the choice that best fits your needs.

 Letter of Intent (LOI)

-- once due diligence is complete and Proof of Funds or Letter of Commitment from a Lender is provided to Seller the Letter of Intent becomes an exclusive agreement between Buyer and Seller
+- Once due diligence is complete and Proof of Funds or Letter of Commitment from a Lender is provided to Seller the Letter of Intent becomes an exclusive agreement between the Buyer and Seller

 Offer To Purchase (OTP)

-- binding contractual document that clearly states the Contingencies and Conditions that must be removed in order to make it a binding document.
+- An OTP is a binding contractual document that clearly states the Contingencies and Conditions that must be removed in order to make it a binding document

 - The money is normally refundable until the contingencies or conditions are satisfied and have been removed

 - Review and approval of the financial information, ability to secure financing and a new lease, agreement on a non-compete and an acceptable training and transition period, securing any licensing plus any other contingency a buyer or seller may need